projetmbc/for-writing/palcol/contrib/products/readme/title.md

-Add new palettes to palcol
+Add new products to palcol
 ==========================

 **Table of contents**